 If an express train is running, it will not stop at the black stations and will just pass through them.

-For example, the A, C, B, and D lines seemingly run on the west side of Central Park, but all of the stations have black lines, meaning only local trains stop at them.
+For example, the A, C, B, D lines seemingly run on the west side of Central Park, but all stations have black wheels, which means only local trains stop at them.
 In this case, it's always just the B and C lines.

 Timetables, connection search